Legal Entity Identifiers in KYC

 - check that the identity belongs to the person who’s claiming it (‘verification’)

 But identity verification doesn’t stop at individuals.
-Organisations must also check the identity of a business.
-According to AML regulations this means checking:
+Organizations must also check the identity of a business.
+According to AML regulations, this means checking:

 - the name of the corporate body